schmunk42/yii2-giiant/README.md

     \schmunk42\giiant\crud\providers\EditorProvider,
     \schmunk42\giiant\crud\providers\SelectProvider,

-And configure the settings of the provider, eg. add this to your `config/console.php`:
+And configure the settings of the provider, eg. add this to your config file:

     \Yii::$container->set(
         'schmunk42\giiant\crud\providers\EditorProvider',